gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 It also uses the flags that were generated in notebook 4s.
 Notebook 5 also needs [Tags] which are all set in the papermill notebook.

-output: A list of lists with the structure: [R/L][IPSI/CONTRA][trial type][period].
+output: A list of lists with the structure: [R/L][IPSI/CONTRA][trial type]{period}.
 Each entry to the list is a df in which each lick in that condition is a row.
 A second output which is a list_of_tags in a csv file.

 5_a: splits as described above.